openfaas/openfaas.github.io/_posts/2019-08-20-serverless-static-sites.md

 Learn how you can migrate your Hugo static sites over to OpenFaaS including custom domains, TLS and CI/CD through OpenFaaS Cloud (or GitLab).

-You may be used to seeing OpenFaaS used to deploy functions.
-Each programming language has its own custom-built template, which contains the entrypoint, a Dockerfile, and a sample handler to edit.
+[OpenFaaS](https://www.openfaas.com/) is one of the most popular open-source platforms on the [CNCF Landscape](https://landscape.cncf.io/category=installable-platform&format=card-mode&grouping=category&sort=stars) for building and deploying functions and microservices on Kubernetes.
+It's likely that you are used to seeing OpenFaaS used only to deploy functions, but in this post we want to show you what is possible through the project's templating system.

+Each programming language has its own custom-built template, which contains an entrypoint, a Dockerfile, and a sample handler to edit.
 Users can create their own templates with OpenFaaS in a very short period of time and in this tutorial I will show the one I created for [Hugo](https://gohugo.io), a popular static site generator.

 A note from Alex Ellis, OpenFaaS Founder: